 Since 2009, the Independent nine has played as one of the nines for the Annual Carolinas/Georgia Junior Golf Championship.
 It’s received accolades such as “Top 30 Courses you can play in South Carolina” in 2008 and 2010 by the South Carolina Golf Course Rating Panel as well as “Number One Course in the Midlands Region for South Carolina” in 2009 and 2011.

 In 2011, the eighth hole was tabbed as one of PGA.com’s South Carolina Dream 18: Hidden Gems.
-This accomplishment compared the eighth hole to other courses such as Kiawah Island in Charleston and Harbor Town Golf Links on Hilton Head Island.
+This accomplishment compared the eighth hole to other courses such as Kiawah Island in Charleston and Harbour Town Golf Links on Hilton Head Island.
 With stacked stone and a waterfall flowing from the back tee all the way to the green, one must stop and take in picturesque 8th hole on Independent.
 The ninth hole is equally as scenic but presents a very demanding finish.
 The long par 5 culminates with an uphill second and third shot to a heavily guarded, very undulating green that features front tiers and back tiers offset by a four-foot ridge.
 Golfers must ensure they have their distance dialed in on the uphill approach, or they could end up putting it off the front.
 When you finish the Independent nine at Mount Vintage, you leave wanting another shot.

 Course Rating /Slope